Tessa’s Recipe Rundown

 Make the filling:

-- In a large bowl, use an electric mixer to beat the cream cheese, sugar, and vanilla at medium-high speed until completley smooth.
+- In a large bowl, use an electric mixer to beat the cream cheese, sugar, and vanilla at medium-high speed until completely smooth.
+Scrape down the bottom and sides of the bowl.
 Add the eggs, one at a time, and beat until combined.
+Scrape down the bottom and sides of the bowl.
 Add the flour and salt and beat until combined.
 Be careful not to overbeat.

 - Pour the cream cheese mixture over the cooled crust.
 Drop teaspoon-sized dollops of the cranberry mixture onto the cream cheese mixture and swirl with a butter knife.
 Bake at 350°F until the edges are slightly golden and the cheesecake is set but still slightly jiggly in the center, about 35 to 40 minutes.
 Do not overbake.